About the JSNA

 A JSNA is an assessment of the current and future health and social care needs of the local community.
 It is concerned with needs that could be met by Bolton Council, NHS Greater Manchester (the Integrated Care Board), or NHS England.
 It should also consider wider factors that impact on communities’ health and wellbeing, views of the community, and local assets that can help to improve outcomes and reduce inequalities.

-The Active, Connected and Prosperous Board performs the functions of the Bolton Health and Wellbeing Board.
-They use this JSNA to develop a Health and Wellbeing Strategy which sets out what needs to be done to address the identified needs related to the health and wellbeing of the people of Bolton.
+Bolton Health and Wellbeing Board use this JSNA to develop a Health and Wellbeing Strategy which sets out what needs to be done to address the identified needs related to the health and wellbeing of the people of Bolton.
+The Health and Wellbeing Board was refreshed in 2025, so the Health and Wellbeing Strategy is currently undergoing a refresh as well.

-The Health and Care Act, 2022 (Part 1, S19) abolished CCG’s and transferred their responsibilites to the relevant Integrated Care Board (ICB).
+The Health and Care Act, 2022 (Part 1, S19) assigned local NHS commissioning and planning functions, including in relation to JSNAs, to the local Integrated Care Board (ICB).
 Bolton's ICB is NHS Greater Manchester Integrated Care.
 The ICB is a statutory body which is supported by the Integrated Care Partnership (ICP), a broad alliance of organisations and representatives concerned with improving the care, health and wellbeing of the population.
 Bolton's ICP is Greater Manchester Integrated Care Partnership.
 Both ICB and ICP have a primary Greater Manchester footprint but also operate at locality (i.e. Bolton) level.

 Local Authorities have an additional duty in relation to provision of public health advice to local NHS commissioners under The Local Authorities (Public Health Functions and Entry to Premises by Local Healthwatch Representatives) Regulations, 2013 (Part 2, Regulation 7).
 The range of matters covered will be kept under review by the local authority and determined by local agreement, but this may include a summary of the overall health of the people in the local authority’s area, and assessments of the health needs of groups of individuals within the local authority’s area with particular conditions or diseases.